 What is a Fire Exit?

-The Regulatory Reform (Fire Safety) Order (RRFSO) 2005, which came into force in October 2006, charges the responsible person(s) in control of non-domestic premises with the safety of everyone, whether employed in or visiting the building.
+The Regulatory Reform (Fire Safety) Order 2005 (RRFSO) charges the responsible person(s) in control of non-domestic premises with the safety of everyone, whether employed in or visiting the building.
 Under Article 14 of the RRFSO, this duty of care includes ensuring that “routes to emergency exits from premises and the exits themselves are kept clear at all times” (14: 1) and that these “emergency routes and exits must lead as directly as possible to a place of safety” (14: 2: a).
 In other words, the entire escape route up to and including the final exit from a building must remain unobstructed at all times, while the distance people have to go to escape (the travel distance) must be as short as possible.

 Places of Relative Safety